noahtren/Cooperative-Communication-Networks/README.md

 ## About This Project

-Rather than learning from data, CCNs are guided by a set of constraints that modulate or hinder communication.
+Rather than learning from data, CCNs are guided by a set of constraints that modulate and/or hinder communication.
 This includes (but is not limited to) the communication medium and channel.
 Adversarial agents may also be part of the system.
 Essentially, CCNs are autoencoders with latent spaces that can be shaped according to arbitrary constraints.